tektutor/openshift-july-2025/Day1/README.md

 ```
 docker cp lb-jegan:/etc/nginx/nginx.conf .
 ```
+The above path will work only if you have used the nginx:latest image from Docker Hub, if you are using bitnami/nginx, then the path should be /opt/bitnami/nginx/conf/nginx.conf

 You need to replace the IP address of your nginx web server containers in the copied nginx.conf file Let's configure the lb container nginx.conf file as shown below